LastGirlStanding/hotday-carts/03_Adding_Deployment_Events/README.md

 ## The Dynatrace Events API: /api/v1/events

-Calls to the Dynatrace events API have a number of required elements:
+Calls to the Dynatrace events API have several required elements:

 Element | type | description
 --- | --- | ---